Rafael1s/Deep-Reinforcement-Learning-Algorithms/LunarLanderContinuous-v2-DDPG/README.md

 ### Environment

-Solving the environment require an average total reward of over **200** over 100 consecutive episodes.
+Solving the environment require an average total reward of over **200** on 100 consecutive episodes.
 If lander moves away from landing pad it loses reward back.
 Episode finishes if the lander crashes or
 comes to rest, receiving additional -100 or +100 points.
 Each leg ground contact is +10.
 Firing main
 engine is -0.3 points each frame.
 Firing side engine is -0.03 points each frame.